 Our first one is our body: with hands, senses and memory.
 It needs upkeep, it is ageing, it is learning.
 Tools exist to support functions, as basic as last.
-Anybody gets through the lifetime thanks to appropriate one's.
-From emergency concerns to pleasure research, our activities evolve with it.
+Anybody main types of tools support the mind and hands.
+Along the crest between appropriate one's. the origin of the project and its From emergency implementation one may find concerns to pleasure contextual tools, analysis tools and executive research, our activities evolve with it.
 In my own personal mind, using the inadequate is able to extinguish the thought.
-Is its application focused on what has been planned?
+Is its application focused on what has been planned ?
 I could use a tool to realise what another absent one is supposed to do.
-Anyone generates externalities that are not obvious (e.g spoons).
+Anyone generates externalities that are not obvious (e.g. spoons).
 Some tools are pertinent to organise seeding, some to pluck, to peel, to cook.
 This progression appeared to my mind under a deeper facet about the processes of social spaces, that are particularly correlated with the balance between norms and self-thinking.